wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-webpart-property-pane/includes/3-exercise-web-part-property-pane.md

 In this exercise, you'll manipulate the property pane for a SharePoint Framework client-side web part with controls, groups, and pages.

-## Create a new SPFx Solution & Web Part
+## Create a new ShareaPoint Framework solution & web part

 Open a command prompt and change to the folder where you want to create the project.